VIDEO: North Las Vegas police release bodycam footage, 911 calls from suspected DUI crash that killed 2 toddlers - NewsBreak

 Warning: Content in this story may be graphic to some readers

 On Dec.
-11, police responded to multiple calls of a serious crash involving two children in the 5000 block of North Scott Robinson Drive.
+11, police responded to multiple calls of a serious crash involving two children on North Scott Robinson Drive, near West Lone Mountain Road and Clayton Street.

+Bodycam footage from the first officer who arrived at the scene shows two women in the front seat, one child in the back, and a decapitated child on the ground.

 In a 911 call, a witness told the operator “the baby has no head,” when asked if the baby was beyond help.

-Police identified Raenysa Clydette-Glenn Washington, 23, as the front passenger and the mother of the toddlers.

-The children, both girls, were identified as 2-year-old Rose Wilmer who died at the scene of the crash, and 3-year-old Taylor Wilmer who died at University Medical Center, according to the Clark County Coroner’s Office.
+The children, both girls, were identified by the coroner’s office as 2-year-old Rose Wilmer who died at the scene of the crash, and 3-year-old Taylor Wilmer who died at University Medical Center.Coroner identifies 2 toddlers killed in suspected DUI crash in North Las Vegas

-Washington appeared to be hunched over in the passenger seat while Manning was seen trying to wake her up, bodycam footage showed.
+Washington appeared to be hunched over in the passenger seat while Manning was seen trying to wake her, bodycam footage showed.

 Police said the Manning’s breath smelled of alcohol every time she opened her mouth.
-A declaration of arrest released on Monday said that Manning’s blood alcohol level was measured at .191 on the evening of the crash.
-That is more than twice the legal limit in Nevada of .08.
+An arrest report released on Monday stated that Manning’s blood alcohol level was measured at .191 on the evening of the crash which is more than twice the legal limit in Nevada of .08.

-Manning told police her power steering was to blame when it pulled her to the left leading to the crash.
+Police said Manning blamed her power steering, saying it pulled her to the left and caused the crash.

-The two women and Taylor were brought to UMC, where Talyor later died from her injuries.
+The two women and Taylor were taken to University Medical Center where the 3-year-old later died from her injuries.

 In the report, police said the two children were not in child safety seats and were both buckled in with adult restraints.